LydP/Divvy-Bike-Share-Data-Analysis/README.md

 This is the PowerPoint file containing the most pertinent points of my analysis and my conclusions and suggestions.

+### Divvy_report.pdf

+This is my analysis and conclusions presented in the form of a report.
+It's essentially a simplified version of the content in Divvy_Trip_Data_Analysis.ipynb.

 ### concat_csv.py

 I used this code to combine the above files into a single CSV.
 This code also adds the columns ```ride_length``` and ```day_of_week``` to each CSV file and therefore to the final, concatenated file.
 Note that this file requires the folder raw_data containing the CSV files in order to work.